PatternsTechGit/PT_BootstrapNavBar/README.md

 # Adding Bootstrap NavBar in Angular Application

 ## Bootstrap components
-Built into Bootstrap are a number of reusable elements, conveniently styled out with accompanying JS to easily add components such as navigations, alerts, dropdowns, buttons, responsive tables, lists, responsive media objects, and more!
+Bootstrap is an HTML, CSS and JavaScript framework.
+Using it, you can easily build mobile-first responsive websites.
+It offers you plenty of pre-set CSS styling for web elements, including navigation bars.
+In this tutorial, you will learn how to easily create a basic **Bootstrap responsive navbar**.

-There are over 20 different Bootstrap components that can be found [here](https://getbootstrap.com/docs/5.0/components/navbar/):
+There are over 20 different Bootstrap components that can be found [here](https://getbootstrap.com/docs/5.0/components/navbar/)

-### Bootstrap's NavBar Component
-Bootstrap's navbar is a responsive navigation header, that Includes support for branding, navigation, and more, including support for collapse plugin.

 ### About this exercise
-Previously we have scaffolded a newly angular application and installed the bootstrap and fontawesome in it.
+**Previously** we have scaffolded a newly angular application and installed the bootstrap and fontawesome in it.

 In this lab we will
-- Use Bootstrap navbar component in Angular application.
+- Use *Bootstrap navbar component* in Angular application.
-- Make NavBar responsive and mobile friendly.
+- Make NavBar *responsive* and *mobile friendly*.

-#### How NavBar Works?
+### How NavBar Works?
 Navbar require a wrapping `.navbar` with `.navbar-expand{-sm|-md|-lg|-xl|-xxl}` for responsive collapsing and color scheme classes.

 1. `.navbar` class define the navbar's component